../traces

 Imagine if your schematic was fully reconciled:

 If you don't have all the information filled, don't worry.
-Press Source and
+Press Source and it will go through, one by one, until your schematic is complete!

 But you might have noticed, there needs to be a LLM to run the query in order to fill the proper information?